 - 2.1.
 Heritage Victoria has primary responsibility for administering the Heritage Act which governs the identification and management of places and objects of State-level cultural heritage significance. - 2.2.
 Section 27(1) of the Heritage Act provides that 'a person or body may nominate a place or object for inclusion in the Heritage Register'.
 Section 27(3) allows the Executive Director to nominate a place or object for inclusion in the Heritage Register. - 2.3.
-Section 31(1) of the Heritage Act provides that 'a person or body, or the Executive Director, may nominate for inclusion in the Heritage Register an object that is integral to understanding the cultural heritage significance of (a) a registered place or (b) a place nominated for inclusion in the Heritage Register'. - 2.4.
-Section 31(2) of the Heritage Act provides that a nomination under Section 31(1) may be made 'a) in respect of an object whether or not the object is located at the place or under the place; or b) in respect of all archaeological artefacts associated with the place whether or not the number, nature or exact location of the archaeological artefacts is known; or c) without the extraction of the object from the place'.
+Section 27A of the Heritage Act provides that 'a person (including the Executive Director) or body may nominate for inclusion in the Heritage Register an object that is integral to understanding the cultural heritage significance of (a) a registered place or (b) a place that is the subject of a nomination under section 27 which has not been determined'. - 2.4.
+Section 27A(2) of the Heritage Act provides that a nomination under Section 27A(1) may be made '(a) in respect of an object whether or not the object is located at the place or under the place; or (b) in respect of all archaeological artefacts associated with the place whether or not the number, nature or exact location of the archaeological artefacts is known; or (c) without the extraction of the object from the place'.